shelleyolivia/learn-tutorials/mirror/05-display-posts.md

 ## Steps
 * Update API endpoint api/arweave/search/[[query]].ts:
 * Use `search` method together with `tags` and `limit` to find entries for our tag with key `App-Name` (APP_NAME env variable)
+* First query parameter is optional and it is an address.
+It allows to query for entries for specific address.
+Add optional `Address` tag if address is present.
+This query is used on /profile page

 ##### _Listing 5.1: Code for fetching a list of posts_
 >>>>>>> Insert code here